 The Learning Communities Resource Center

-The Learning Community is comprised of topical Learning Community Groups (LCGs) which consist of a cadre of agencies that are currently working on a program or service delivery strategy aimed to fight poverty more effectively and to improve outcomes for families and communities.
-Learning Community members meet virtually and in-person to capitalize on peer knowledge and expertise, create effective strategies, and promote promising practices.
+A project of the LCRC, The Learning Community is comprised of topical Learning Community Groups (LCGs) which consist of a cadre of agencies that are currently working on a program or service delivery strategy related to specific anti-poverty focus areas.
+Learning Community members meet monthly, either virtually or in-person (conferences) and assist each other by:

-- Decreasing Family Homelessness - Increasing affordable housing in safe neighborhoods, and expanding shelter supports and other services leading to home ownership.
+- Decreasing Family Homelessness: Increasing affordable housing in safe neighborhoods and expanding shelter supports, emphasizing systems level transformation and policymaking to maximize statewide outcomes.

-- Increasing Financial Empowerment for Families - Designing strategies to help families with low and moderate incomes stabilize their financial lives and rise above poverty.
+- Financial Empowerment for Families: Designing strategies to help families with low and moderate incomes stabilize their financial lives and rise above poverty.

 The CSBG TTA Resource Center is a wonderful compliment to The Learning Community as it is the “clearinghouse” for a broad array of resources to assist Community Action with its important anti-poverty work.
 The Resource Center allows for electronic submission of requests for T/TA, ensures the coordination of resources, and allows experts to meet the T/TA needs of the CSBG Network.
 It hosts a consultant bank; a resource bank which provides a broad array of evidence-based, evidence-informed and exemplary program practice models; a shared calendar; and a discussion forum.
 A valuable tool, the Resource Bank includes information, toolkits, webinars, articles and other information focused on a full range of services to alleviate the causes and conditions of poverty in communities served by the CSBG Network.